derek-dchu/awesome-note/java_concurrency.md

 | Examine | element() | peek() | not applicable | not applicable |

 * Not null elements.
+* Can safely be used with multiple producers and multiple consumers.

 *  `ConcurrentMap`: a subinterface of `java.util.Map` that defines atomic operations to remove or replace a key-value pair only if the key is present, or add a key-value pair only if the key is absent.
 The standard general-purpose implementation of ConcurrentMap is ConcurrentHashMap, which is a concurrent analog of HashMap.